 Cleanroom garments will vary for different applications including pharmaceutical or laboratory applications, manufacturing cleanrooms, or grow rooms.
 Combined with good personal hygiene, slow and deliberate movement, and proper training, garments are effective defenses against cleanroom contamination by people.

 Your class standards will be the ultimate guide for what cleanroom garments your application requires.
-For all of your cleanroom supplies and service, be sure to call the experts at Angstrom Technology!
-We can help outfit you with everything you need, from a top-of-the-line cleanroom to the perfect cleanroom garments for your class standards.
+If you have questions about your cleanroom classifications or standards, talk to the experts at Angstrom Technology!
+We can help you design and install a cleanroom that adheres to any classification your application requires.
 Visit us online to reach out.